GoogleCloudPlatform/gcsfuse/docs/semantics.md

 actor in the meantime.)
 There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

-Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, but only for modifications to contents (not, for example, by utimes(2)).
-No other times are tracked.
+Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, and can be updated in usual the usual way using `utimes(2)` or `futimens(2)`.
+When dirty inodes are written out to GCS objects, mtime is stored in the custom metadata key `gcsfuse_mtime` in an unspecified format.

 <a name="file-inode-identity"></a>
 ### Identity